crossplane/crossplane/design/one-pager-cross-resource-referencing.md

 	GetStatus(context.Context, CanReference, client.Reader) ([]ReferenceStatus, error)

 	// Build retrieves referenced resource, as well as other non-managed
-	// resources (like a `Provider`), and builds the referenced attribute Build(context.Context, CanReference, client.Reader) (string, error)
+	// resources (like a `ProviderConfig`), and builds the referenced attribute Build(context.Context, CanReference, client.Reader) (string, error)

 	// Assign accepts a managed resource object, and assigns the given value to the